richardebeling/five-words-five-letters/README.md

    Read 15920 words with 5 characters.
    of those, 5977 unique words remain when removing anagrams.
    Done.
 538 results found (equals 831 results when including anagrams).
-   ./five_words < words_alpha.txt > /dev/null  2,30s user 0,12s system 99% cpu 2,421 total
+   ./five_words < words_alpha.txt > /dev/null  1,60s user 0,14s system 99% cpu 1,737 total
    ```

 ### Approach
 The approach is simple: We see words as 5-sets of (lower-case) letters.
 The
 english alphabet has 26 letters, so we can store one such set in a single 32bit
-number: The n-th bit is 1 if the set contains the n-th character of the
+number: Each bit represents a single character, and is set if the character is
-alphabet.
-This uses 26 of the available 32 bits.
-For example, the word "ac"
+contained in the set.
+This uses the 26 lower of the available 32 bits.
+Now, we
-would be the number 0b101 (leading zeros omitted) Now, we can easily compute
+can easily compute set intersection and unions by using bitwise and/or
-set intersection and unions by using bitwise and/or instructions.
+instructions.

 For building the actual combinations, we follow a simple recursive approach:
 * Start with zero selected words.